1943 BRUSA Agreement: Holden Agreement

+BRUSA Agreement

 Colonel Alfred McCormack of the Special Branch of Military Intelligence Service, Colonel Telford Taylor of Military Intelligence, and Lieutenant Colonel William Friedman visited Bletchley Park in April 1943.
 The American trio worked with Commander Edward Travis (RN), the head of the British communications intelligence (COMINT) facility; and shared their solution to the Japanese Purple machine.

 This led to the signing of the 1943 BRUSA Agreement on 17 May, which was a formal agreement to share intelligence information.
 It covered: